 ii.
 For purposes of eligibility, Committee Members are ineligible for their committee’s award year (January 1 to December 31), not during the specific dates they serve.

 a.
 Once ratified, changes to these rules can only be made by a majority vote of the Whitney Awards Committee.

 a.
-These rules only define the operations of the Whitney Awards contest for novels by LDS authors, and do not limit the operations of the Whitney Awards organization or the Whitney Awards Committee.
+These rules define only the operations of the Whitney Awards contest for novels by LDS authors, and do not limit the operations of the Whitney Awards organization or the Whitney Awards Committee.

 a.
-These rules were ratified on Jan 22, 2012.
+These rules were updated and ratified on July 8, 2015.